Understanding Toxicity: A Balanced Approach to Health

 Some drugs and substances carry genuine, well-documented risks.

-Digoxin, for example, a cardiac glycoside used for heart failure and atrial fibrillation, has a narrow therapeutic window.
+Take digoxin, for example.
+This cardiac glycoside is used for heart failure and atrial fibrillation.
+It has a narrow therapeutic window.
 The 2022 AHA/ACC guidelines recommend serum levels of 0.5 to <0.9 ng/mL; toxicity risks rise sharply above that.
 Careful monitoring of kidney function, drug interactions, and serum levels is essential.

-My own mother, Anna, had taken digoxin for years.
-Her new physician called it “toxic.”
-The new Physician stopped the medication without blood tests and follow-ups.
+My own mother, Anna, took digoxin for years.
+Her new physician labeled it “toxic.”
+The physician stopped the medication without conducting blood tests or follow-ups.

-At the time, the word “toxic” hit me like a wall.
+At that moment, the word “toxic” hit me like a wall.
 It stopped me cold.
-I did not know to ask the critical follow-up questions:
+I didn’t know to ask the critical follow-up questions:

 The word had already closed those doors.